Idrisvohra9/kdsm-encryptor/DEVELOPMENT_PLAN.md

 Why?
 Gives room for recovery for premium plans or debugging.

-Message Integrity Signature:

-Generate a simple hash from message + timestamp + roomKey.

-Useful to verify the decrypted message hasn't been tampered with.

-Use case: Detect MITM attacks or corrupted messages.

 🛎 Notification & Status Enhancements
 Encrypted Typing Indicators & Read Receipts: